How To Navigate Dating With HIV | myHIVteam

 No matter how you choose to start dating, look for individuals who are knowledgeable about HIV, compassionate, and willing to engage in open dialogue about sexual health.

 Disclosing your HIV status can be a stressful and vulnerable moment in your relationship.
-Some people choose to disclose their status before going on a first date, while others may choose to do so after things have gotten serious.
+Some people choose to disclose their status before going on a first date, while others may choose to do so after the relationship has gotten serious.

-Unfortunately, others may exhibit fear, ignorance, or discrimination.
-Surround yourself with people who uplift and respect you to help deal with the disclosure process.
+Unfortunately, others may show fear, ignorance, or discrimination.
+Surround yourself with supportive and respectful people to help you navigate the process of disclosing your HIV status.

 If your partner is HIV-negative, they may choose to start taking pre-exposure prophylaxis (PrEP).
-This is a safe, effective medication that can reduce a person’s risk of acquiring HIV.
+This is a safe, effective medication that can reduce a person’s risk of developing HIV.

 As with antiretroviral treatment (ART), the most common form of PrEP is a daily pill.
 PrEP and ART medications are also available as injections given once every one to two months.
 PrEP can provide an additional layer of protection and peace of mind for both you and your partner.
 A health care provider can help you determine if PrEP is a suitable option for your relationship.